jsilvela/jsilvela.github.io/content/post/d3-messy-abstraction.md

 D3 is a wonderful idea.
 A graphing library in Javascript that uses functional idioms, outputs SVG and is chock full of contributions from the community?
-No wonder it's so successful.
+No wonder it’s so successful.

 And yet, D3 code has a tendency to grow unwieldy very quickly.
-As happens in SQL, the means of abstraction in the language (in our case in the library) are obscure, and details in "normal" code tend to pile up.
+As happens in SQL, the means of abstraction in the language (in our case in the library) are obscure, and details in “normal” code tend to pile up.

-Let's see a simple example to illustrate this.
+Let’s see a simple example to illustrate this.

-## D3's normal abstraction path: low abstraction
+## D3’s normal abstraction path: low abstraction

 We begin with a simple toy problem, and then add a little complexity to it to see what happens.

-Say we're plotting the result of a race.
+Say we’re plotting the result of a race.
 We have a list of runners, and for each of them we have a list of splits.

 Take our first runner: